advancedresearch/advancedresearch.github.io/blog/2022-10-01-prop-release-v0.26.md

 I want to explain a little about this release, as it reaches a new milestone in the research on foundation of [Path Semantics](https://github.com/advancedresearch/path_semantics).

-This version of Prop adds Exponential Propositions (HOOO), which is formalized as the following eight axioms:
+This version of Prop adds Exponential Propositions (using semantics of [HOOO](https://github.com/advancedresearch/path_semantics/blob/master/sequences.md#higher-order-operator-overloading)), which is formalized as the following eight axioms:

 - `a^b => (a^b)^c`